johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-11-28-images-in-markdown-for-azure-devops-marketplace.md

 > Dictionary of content files that describe your extension to users...
 Each file is assumed to be in [GitHub Flavored Markdown format](https://help.github.com/articles/github-flavored-markdown/).
 The path of each item is the path to the markdown file in the extension.
 Valid keys: `details`.

-This means we can have a MarkDown file in our repo which documents our task.
+This means we can have a Markdown file in our repo which documents our task.
 To stay consistent with most projects, a solid choice is to use the `README.md` that sits in the root of the project to this end.

 So the simple addition of this: